Muffinmann/my-next-blog/data/posts/weekly-reflection-03032024.md

 I was wondering if there is a existing open source project that has already a mature solution however, as I found out, there is not really a product that can fullfill all the requirements:
-1. For each page, thre are usually more than 30 fields and they are displayed under different rules and product contexts.
+1. The creation of a page as well as the fields should be able to be achieved through some inituitive and effective interface, so that they can be directly updated/changed by business related manager/administrator.
-2. The field rule could be quite complex:
+2. A relatively complex field rule system:
   2.1 Sometimes the value of a field should be cleared by hiding and in some other cases it should be kept.
   2.2 For a given field with specific key, there could be for eacht product context a different value or only one value for all
       product contexts.